ashi009/bestroutetb/README.md

     IP subnets to be routed to default gateway.
 Default to `CN`.
   * `--vpn` is used to specify a list of country abbreviations and IP subnets to be routed to VPN gateway.
 Default to `US,GB,JP,HK`.
-  * `--nonap` when set will route non-APNIC administered IPs to VPN gateway.
-Default to `1`.
   * `SPECS` is a list separated with comma(,) of country abbreviation names, IP subnets or the path to a file of `SPECS`.
     Note that, the abbreviation names can be found in `res/countrynames`,